 If you have written a letter of nomination or seconding letter, you may not be involved in the selection process for The Impact Award.
 If no Steering Committee member is eligible to serve on the Selection Committee, a prior Impact Award winner may serve in their place.
 Additionally, the Director/Associate Director/Chair of the Steering Committee/Members of The POGIL Project Board of Directors are precluded from writing nominating or seconding letters.
 The POGIL Project Steering Committee will determine the award winner(s) at its fall meeting and the awardee(s) will be notified in January.
 The Steering Committee will seek, over time, to achieve a balance across types of impact.
 The award will be presented at the POGIL National Meeting by the Steering Committee Chair and recipient(s) will receive a commemorative plaque.
 If more than 50% of the Steering Committee is ineligible from participating in the final selection, additional representation to make the decision will be filled by members of the Board of Directors or prior Impact Award winners.

-Recognizing the breadth and depth of contributions to The POGIL Project, up to two POGIL Impact Awards may be awarded annually.
+Recognizing the breadth and depth of contributions to The POGIL Project, up to three POGIL Impact Awards may be awarded bi-annually.

-Nominations will be taken until Sept.
-17, 2023, and must be sent to Marcy Dubroff.
+Nominations will be taken in the year preceding the in-person POGIL National Meetings, and must be sent to Marcy Dubroff.
 Nomination materials may not exceed 10 pages.
 Questions about the award or the nomination process should also be directed to Marcy Dubroff.

 Initial NSF Grant PIs are not eligible for this award (Frank Creegan, David Hanson, Rick Moog, James Spencer, Andrei Straumanis.)